vahidkianfar/HolidaySearch/README.md

 [Back to top](#holidaysearch)

-I used **TDD** for this project, for every method I wrote the tests first, after getting the green light I refactored the method
-I have two different Json files which have the details about flights and hotels at first I needed to create two different objects to store all flights and hotels details and the I wrote different method for various criteria and used query to retrieve the data.
+I used **TDD** for this project, for every method I wrote the tests first, after getting the green light I refactored the method, I have two different Json files which have the details about flights and hotels, at first I needed to create two different objects to store all flights and hotels details and the I wrote different method for various criteria and used query to retrieve the data.